swonderine/ml-workbench-recommender/README.md

 + [Flask REST API](https://flask.palletsprojects.com/en/2.0.x/) to serve our predictions

 We will end up with an easily and quickly configurable docker setup that gets all the above tools up and running.

+### Data
+The synthetic data consisting of a product catalog `product_catalog.csv` and raw user interaction data `journey.csv`, created from real website data, needs to be copied into `0_Data`.
+It can be downloaded [here](https://drive.google.com/drive/folders/1ntpYRe5bsLWiMlnCj-AtXNCJdEoXoKSs?usp=sharing)

 ### Setting things up